 As a result, it's easy for me to upgrade to the newest iPhone that comes out each year, which is exactly what I did a few months ago to get Apple's largest iPhone to-date, the iPhone XS Max.

-The main reason I got the latest phone is the improved camera quality, especially in low light situations like restaurants and bars.
+I got the latest phone because of the improved camera quality, especially in low light situations like restaurants and bars.
 I didn't even take my Canon camera to Italy and Spain in October.
 I used the iPhone XS Max for all my photography.

-Milan, Tuscany, Bologna, Barcelona, and New York City — I was totally reliant on my phone.
-And while I couldn't always get the wide angle shots I wanted, it was so nice to only be using one device for all my photo and video needs.
+And while I couldn't always get the wide-angle shots I wanted, it was so nice to only use one device for all my photo and video needs.